 No. A union contract is a binding contract and, unless the contract states otherwise, exceptions are not allowed.

 All matters related to wages, hours and working conditions are mandatory subjects of bargaining.
 It is unknown, however, whether matters that are purely academic (such as, assignment of grades for academic performance, dissertation committee assessments, and decisions regarding who is taught, what is taught, how it is taught and who does the teaching) would be pressed by the Union during bargaining.

 The impact a union would have on any wages, benefits, or other terms and conditions of employment is unknown.
 There is a common misperception that the current terms and conditions serve as the “floor” or starting point for bargaining and can only improve with collective bargaining.
 This is not true.
 There is no guarantee that a union would negotiate improvements in pay, benefits or other working conditions.
 Furthermore, there is no guarantee that the collective bargaining process would yield results more favorable than what might happen without collective bargaining.
 The University has always been committed to doing all it can to attract and retain the best and brightest students, and to ensure that their educational experience is world class.
-Indeed, and as highlighted in the associated fact sheet, the institution has advocated very strongly in recent years for additional enhancements to the living standards and academic environment for our graduate students.
-These recent changes have happened without any union present.
+Indeed, and as highlighted in the associated fact sheet, the institution has advocated very strongly for additional enhancements to the living standards and academic environment for our graduate students.
+These changes have happened without any union present.